cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

 - messages: User data to send to other actors or the environment.
-The sender_name entry should not be set (it is part of the metadata of the function).
+The sender_name entry should not be set (it is part of the metadata of the procedure).

 ### `TrialMessageReply`

-Reply message for the `SendMessage` function.
+Reply message for the `SendMessage` procedure.

 ```protobuf
 message TrialMessageReply {}